Search Articles

 Fighting an Assisted Living Discharge

-When you move into an assisted living complex, you expect to spend the rest of your days there.
-However, many assisted living residents suddenly find themselves facing eviction from their homes when their health deteriorates.
-It is also a common practice for facilities to kick out or refuse to admit people who are eligible for Medicaid, even though the facilities are approved to participate in Medicaid.
-Although there is no "one size fits all" way to handle a discharge from a facility, there are some things you can try.
+Every year, thousands of assisted living facility (ALF) residents suddenly find themselves facing eviction when their health worsens.
+It is also not unusual for facilities to kick out or refuse to admit people who are eligible for Medicaid, even though these facilities are approved to participate in Medicaid.

 Local Elder Law Attorneys in Your City